 - Foreign Trade Zone No. 42, a 205-acre park, offers duty exemptions or deferments for companies receiving materials from foreign countries.

-- More than 15,000 acres, the third largest parcel of airport property in the country.
-Only 35 percent of airport property is developed, leaving large areas available for expansion.
+- More than 15,000 acres, the third-largest parcel of airport property in the country.
+Only 35 percent of the airport property is developed, leaving large areas available for expansion.

 Orlando Sanford International Airport (OSIA)